-6.1 Timeliness and time lag - final results The statistics are published annually.
-News from Statistics Denmark is published in September, Statistical News published in November.
+6.1 Timeliness and time lag - final results Only final numbers are compiled.
+The statistics are published within 6 months after the end of the reference period.
+In some cases there have been delays which cause the statistics to be published later.
 6.2 Punctuality The statistics are usually published without delay in relation to the scheduled date.
 7 Comparability Data basis for assessments of visits to physicians etc. (health insurance statistics) is Det Fælleskommunale Afregningsregister (joint municipal settlement register).
 Delimitation and definition of contacts (or use of services instead of contacts) may result in statistics that do not seem to be directly comparable.
 Typically, any - often minor - differences can be attributed to method and delimitation.
 The overall picture is unambiguous.